anbubus/wisard_redmes/binarizarion.md

 ther_size = ther.getSize()
 ```
 ### transform
 This method binarizes the input data.
-It returns a BinInput object with all the data together in a single array.
+It returns a BinInput object with all the encoded data together in a single array.
 ```python

 # load input data, set of numbers in the interval [0, 10]